SuperOfficeDocs/superoffice-docs/user-guide/en/reports/search-criteria/add.md

 4. [Enter the required search criteria][2].

     > [!NOTE]
-    > The criteria you can choose from vary according to the tab and report you have selected.
+    > The criteria you can choose from vary according to the tab and report you selected.

-5. Click **OK** at the bottom of the **Add/edit search criteria** dialog when you have finished.
+5. Click **OK** at the bottom of the **Add/edit search criteria** dialog when you are done.

 <!-- Referenced links -->
 [1]: ../labels/add-format.md